balrogbob/BalrogNPC/docs/FAQ.md

 ### How do I report bugs?

-Create an issue on [GitHub](https://github.com/balrogbob/BalrogNPC/issues) with:
+Create an issue on GitHub Issues (see repository) with:
 - OS and Python version
 - Steps to reproduce
 - Error messages